Access Control (Authorization)

 Roles

-The purpose of roles is to offer a more precise permission management and remain independent on the user name.
-As soon as user
+The purpose of roles is to offer more precise control over permissions and remain independent of the username.
+As soon as a

-logs in, he is assigned one or more roles.
-Roles themselves may be simple strings, for example, admin
+user logs in, they are assigned one or more roles in which they will act.
+Roles can be simple strings, for example,

 , guest

-, etc. They are specified in the second argument of SimpleIdentity
+, etc. They are specified as the second argument of the

-constructor, either as a string or an array.
+constructor, either as a string or an array of strings – roles.

-As an authorization criterion, we will now use the method isInRole()
+As an authorization criterion, we will now use the isInRole()

-, which checks whether the user is in the
+method, which reveals whether the user is acting in

 }

-As you already know, logging the user out does not erase his identity.
-Thus, method getIdentity()
+As you already know, logging out the user does not have to delete their identity.
+Thus, the getIdentity()

-, including all granted roles.
-The Nette Framework adheres to the principle of “less code,
+object, including all granted roles.
+Nette Framework espouses the principle “less

-works with effective roles, ie if the user is logged in, roles assigned to identity are used, if he
+method works with effective roles: if the user is logged in, it

 In addition to roles, we will introduce the terms resource and operation:

-- role is a user attribute – for example moderator, editor, visitor, registered user, administrator, …
+- role is a property of the user – e.g., moderator, editor, visitor, registered user, administrator…

-- resource is a logical unit of the application – article, page, user, menu item, poll, presenter, …
+- resource is a logical unit of the website – article, page, user, menu item, poll, presenter, …

-- operation is a specific activity, which user may or may not do with resource – view, edit, delete, vote, …
+- operation is a specific activity that the user can or cannot perform with the resource – e.g., view, edit, delete, vote, …

-An authorizer is an object that decides whether a given role has permission to perform a certain operation with
+An authorizer is an object that decides whether the given role has permission to perform a certain operation with

-specific resource.
-It is an object implementing the Nette\Security\Authorizator interface with only
+a specific resource.
+It is an object implementing the Nette\Security\Authorizator interface with a

 :